 How long is long?
 This is up to you and your fiancé, but consider six months as a starting line.
 Also, it’s appropriate to extend the invite to any significant others that you have met and spent time with.
 If you set a hard-and-fast rule when it comes to dating couples, it will be easier to field questions when they come.

-You want all of your guests to have a good time on your wedding day, and there are likely a few on your list that may feel alone or uncomfortable without a plus-one, ie. coworkers, your study-abroad friend, or an old roommate.
+You want all of your wedding guests to have a good time on your special day, and there are likely a few on your list that may feel alone or uncomfortable without a plus-one, ie. coworkers, your study-abroad friend, or an old roommate.
 Letting them bring a date, even if it’s not a romantic partner, will ensure your big day is enjoyable for everyone.

 Additionally, if you’re asking your guests to travel for your celebration, adding plus-ones is both appropriate and encouraged.
 Traveling is always more enjoyable with someone to travel with, so it’s more likely that your guest will attend as well as make a vacation out of it if you allow them to bring a plus-one.